adierking/picopod/README.md

 {'fullscreen': False, 'pixel_scale': 3}
 ```

-Refer to the documentation for more details.
-(TODO)
+Refer to the [documentation](https://picopod.readthedocs.io/en/latest/) for more details.

 ## License